cspotcode/personal-monorepo/packages/lazy-imports/README.md

 This is necessary because import statements are hoisted above all other statements, so our enable / disable logic must be in the form of import statements.
 We can't, for example, do `enableLazyLoading()`.

+## TODOs

+Needing to manually enable and disable in every file is annoying and problematic.
+If you forget to do this in even one file, it might trigger expensive loading of dependencies that kinda defeats the whole purpose of doing this.

+There should be an alternative API so you can configure a glob pattern or subdirectory of code that will have laziness applied automatically.
+So you can call `automaticallyLazy(__dirname)` *once* in your entrypoint and then all files in your module's `src` directory will have lazy imports.

+The existing `lazy-imports/{enable,disable}` API should be modified for compatibility:

+`import 'lazy-imports/enable';` *forces* lazyness, ignoring whatever you may have configured via `automaticallyLazy` `import 'lazy-imports/disable';` *force* lazyness to be *disabled*, ignoring whatever you may have configured via `automaticallyLazy`
+`require('lazy-imports/auto');` goes back to automatic behavior, so that `automaticallyLazy` behavior is followed.